EasyRPG/Tools/lmu2png/README.md

 # LMU2PNG

-LMU2PNG is a small tool to render RPG Maker 2000 and 2003 map data into PNG images.
+LMU2PNG is a tool to render RPG Maker 2000 and 2003 map data into PNG images.

 LMU2PNG is part of the EasyRPG Project.
 More information is available at the project website: